rthoyer/binocle/README.md

 ## `binocle ls [FOLDER_ID]`

-Lists the content of the selected folder and its subfolders
+Lists the content of the selected folder and its subfolders.

 ```
 USAGE